How Does Polymarket Makes Money: Explained

 In short: Polymarket isn’t making money from your trades today.
 Instead, it’s playing the long game growing liquidity, building a loyal user base, and positioning itself for future monetization opportunities, all while being VC-funded.

-Current and Future Revenue Streams
+Current and Future Revenue Streams of Polymarket

-1. Trading Fees on Regulated U.S. Venues
+1. Trading Fees on Regulated U.S. Platforms

 2. Event-Driven Data and Analytics